 Insurance activities primarily involve the underwriting of risks and the management of claims as well as the product design, product pricing, reserving and concentration risk (refer below).
 A disciplined approach to risk management is adopted rather than a premium volume or market share orientated approach.
 It is believed that this approach provides the greatest long term likelihood of being able to meet the objectives of all stakeholders.

 a.
 INSURANCE PROCESSES

-The key processes to mitigate insurance risk include the following:
+The key processes to mitigate insurance risk include, but are not limited to, the following:

 i.
 Acceptance and pricing of risk